aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/baremetal-getstarted.md

 ---

 EKS Anywhere supports a Bare Metal provider for production grade EKS Anywhere deployments.
-EKS Anywhere allows you to provision and manage Amazon EKS on your own infrastructure.
+EKS Anywhere allows you to provision and manage Kubernetes clusters based on Amazon EKS software on your own infrastructure.

 This document walks you through setting up EKS Anywhere as a self-managed cluster.
 It does not yet support the concept of a separate management cluster for managing one or more workload clusters.